Diseases of Volume Regulation: Volume Overload

 The goal of treatment with diuretics is not simply to increase urinary NaCl and water excretion, but rather to elicit a reduction in extracellular fluid volume and an improvement of symptoms.
 This typically requires a transient increase in urinary NaCl excretion, but such an increase is not necessarily sufficient (see below).

 For outpatients, the best method to assess therapeutic success is with daily measurement of body weight, as a surrogate for ECF volume.
-Chose a target weight loss and time course.
+Chose a target weight loss and time course, suggest that the patient weigh him/herself daily and chart the results with a goal loss of no more than 1-2 pounds daily.
+Plan to have patient communicate frequently regarding the trend so that the diuretic dose can be titrated as needed.

-Loop diuretics, other than ethacrynic acid, which is used only in highly selected circumstances, all have the same underlying mechanism of action.
+Loop diuretics are chemically diverse but all have the same underlying mechanism of action.

-They act from the lumen of the tubule to inhibit the Na-K-2Cl cotransporter, which reabsorbs up to 25% of the filtered salt load and plays an essential role in concentrating and diluting the urine.
+They act from the tubular lumen to inhibit the Na-K-2Cl cotransporter, which reabsorbs up to 25% of the filtered salt load and plays an essential role in concentrating and diluting the urine.
 Therefore, these drugs impair both urinary concentration and dilution.

 There are substantial pharmacokinetic differences in loop diuretics (see

-Renal dysfunction impairs diuretic secretion into the tubule lumen, so higher doses should be selected when chronic kidney disease is present.
+Renal dysfunction limits diuretic secretion into the tubule lumen, so higher doses should be selected when chronic kidney disease is present.

 Chose a starting dose (